comcy/MimirLink/IMPLEMENTATION_NOTES.md

     -   Images (`![alt](url)`)
     -   Tables
     -   Horizontal Rules (`---`)
--   **Refine Parsing**: The logic for finding child nodes (e.g., `firstChild`, `nextSibling`) can be brittle if the Markdown grammar changes.
-A more robust method would be to use the `cursor()` method on a `SyntaxNode` to iterate its children.
--   **Styling Polish**: The current styling is functional but could be refined for a better aesthetic.
+-   **File List**: Implement the file list functionality in the `FileList.tsx` component.
+-   **Calendar Interaction**: Add logic to the calendar to show or filter notes based on the selected date.
+-   **Plugin Performance**: The regex-based `iconEmojiPlugin` could be slow on large files.
+It could be optimized or integrated into the main syntax tree parser for better performance.
--   **Continue `IDEA.md`**: This editor is the first step.
-The next phases from `IDEA.md` (file storage, calendar view, etc.) can now be built on top of this functional editor component.
+-   **Continue `IDEA.md`**: This editor is a solid foundation.
+The next phases from `IDEA.md` (file storage, query engine, etc.) can now be built out.